f5devcentral/kojot-acme/README.md

 ### An ACMEv2 client utility function for integration and advanced features on the F5 BIG-IP

+*Major Updates May 09, 2025 - See updates section at bottom for changes*

 This project defines a set of utility functions for the [Dehydrated](https://github.com/dehydrated-io/dehydrated) ACMEv2 client, supporting direct integration with F5 BIG-IP, and including additional advanced features:

 * Simple installation, configuration, and scheduling